evanx/redex/README.md

 It can be used to compose runtime plumbing for decoupled microservices.

 We implement basic processors for HTTP and Redis-backed queues.
-We wish to implement processors for WebSockets.
+We wish to implement processors for WebSockets too.

 It is not prescriptive and might be used for other messaging mechanisms e.g. TCP/IP sockets (e.g. for legacy systems), ZeroMQ and RabbitMQ.